tweakjs/walk-ast/Readme.md

 ### walk(ast, fn)

 Walk all the nodes of the AST.
-Adds a reference to the parent under `node.parent`.
+Adds a reference to the parent under `node.parentNode`.
 Function `fn` called for each node.

 ## License